-Omicron outbreak: Ambulance crews face record callouts
+Omicron outbreak: Ambulance crews face record callouts - some waiting up to 12 hours

 "We currently have got about 150 a day whose condition is not life-threatening but is serious where the delay is over an hour," Smith said.

+Smith said demand was even more challenging given the reduction of staff available.
+Currently, there were about 100 staff off work with Covid or self-isolating - about 70 were based in Auckland.

-Staff had been flown in from across the country to help combat the "unprecendented demand" Auckland ambulance crews were facing.
+Extra staff had been flown in from across the country to help combat the "unprecedented demand" Auckland ambulance crews were facing.

+He said ambulances would always get to people with immediately life-threatening conditions, but even "a small handful" of people needing urgent care were seeing delays of up to an hour.

+St John would "make the delay as safe as we can make it", Smith said.
+Where there was a delay, a paramedic or nurse would give advice on help to the patient, such as giving CPR or dealing with bleeding.

 Last month, the Herald revealed St John was investigating whether slow ambulance response contributed negatively to patient outcomes in 19 callouts this year.
 Two of those involved Auckland callouts where patients died at the scene.